 The manuscript repeatedly mentions the usefulness of these tools for stakeholders, both for data exploration and data modeling.
 In the data exploration figures (Figures 1 through 3), the interfaces would be more digestible to stakeholders if they included an annotation of what the user is viewing.
 For example, the Figure 1 view could include a note specifying that the error bars represent 95% confidence intervals, and species names should be used rather than, or in addition to, codes.
 Figure 2 could be improved by including units for the length bins, and Figure 3 should have a legend for the kernals.
 Each could also have a text field that gives an overview of the what the figure is showing and how a user can interact with the figure.

-TODO?: Greg & Bob
+All excellent suggestions, which will improve future iterations of the tools.
+These two tools, unlike the NCAM dashboard, were mainly built for use by the developer themselves.
+When these tools move to being used by larger communities, further documentation will be essential.
+Our intent in showing these two ‘in-house’ tools was to demonstrate that interactive visualization tools can be a valuable addition to an analysts tool box.

 More broadly, the NCAM Explorer (Supplement 2) would also be more functional with increased annotation.
 The background tab provides important context but should be expanded beyond the “terse point-form” to serve as a user guide for each tab.
 These improvements apply to the tools themselves rather than to the manuscript.